tools-study/journal/drafts/draft_42.md

 ### 3.2 Retro-Cascorder and Temporal Resolution

-The Retro-Cascorder, detailed in a Nature Protocols publication, extended retron-based recording to achieve temporally resolved transcriptional recording in E. coli (Bhatt et al., 2023).
+The Retro-Cascorder, detailed in a Nature Protocols publication, extended retron-based recording to achieve temporally resolved transcriptional recording in E. coli (Lear et al., 2023).
 By coupling retron-mediated ssDNA production to transcriptional signals and reading out the accumulated mutations over time, the Retro-Cascorder demonstrated that the temporal dynamics of gene expression could be stably recorded into genomic DNA and subsequently reconstructed.

 ### 3.3 Multiplexed Retron Arrays and Mammalian Translation

 A critical advance came with the development of "multitrons" — retron arrays that enable simultaneously modifying multiple sites on a single genome from a single transcript.
-Lopez, Rios, and colleagues demonstrated that multiple donor-encoding DNAs can be produced from a single multitron transcript, enabling parallel recording at multiple genomic addresses.
-Applications include molecular recording, genetic element minimization, and metabolic engineering (Lopez et al., 2024).
+González-Delgado, Lopez, and colleagues demonstrated that multiple donor-encoding DNAs can be produced from a single multitron transcript, enabling parallel recording at multiple genomic addresses.
+Applications include molecular recording, genetic element minimization, and metabolic engineering (González-Delgado et al., 2024).

 However, retron efficiency in mammalian cells remained a major bottleneck.
-Zhao, Chen, and colleagues identified two critical obstacles: non-coding RNA instability (the retron ncRNA is rapidly degraded in mammalian cells) and impaired Cas9 activity (the retron ncRNA structure interferes with sgRNA function).
-They engineered the Eco1 ncRNA and devised an RNA processing strategy to increase steady-state ncRNA levels and rescue sgRNA activity, substantially increasing templated repair efficiency in human cells (Zhao et al., 2024).
+Cattle and colleagues identified two critical obstacles: non-coding RNA instability (the retron ncRNA is rapidly degraded in mammalian cells) and impaired Cas9 activity (the retron ncRNA structure interferes with sgRNA function).
+They engineered the Eco1 ncRNA and devised an RNA processing strategy to increase steady-state ncRNA levels and rescue sgRNA activity, substantially increasing templated repair efficiency in human cells (Cattle et al., 2025).

-The most significant retron advance of 2025 came from Cai and colleagues, who performed a systematic bioinformatic analysis of metagenomic data to discover retron reverse transcriptases that are highly active in mammalian cells.
-Through functional screening of thousands of candidate retrons, they identified variants with dramatically improved mammalian activity, opening the door to retron-based recording and editing in vertebrate systems (Cai et al., 2025).
+The most significant retron advance of 2025 came from Buffington and colleagues, who performed a systematic bioinformatic analysis of metagenomic data to discover retron reverse transcriptases that are highly active in mammalian cells.
+Through functional screening of thousands of candidate retrons, they identified variants with dramatically improved mammalian activity, opening the door to retron-based recording and editing in vertebrate systems (Buffington et al., 2025).

 ### 3.4 Analog vs. Digital Recording: Complementary Modalities